 - "Wherever wood can swim, I find this flag of England!"-Napoleon Bonaparte, as he surrendered to Captain Frederick Maitland of HMS Bellerophon at Rochefort in 1815

-- Type 45 Daring Class Destroyer- The current pride of the Navy.
-Often known as the "Billion pound ships" (despite only the first costing that) they were designed due to the lessons learned in the Falkland Islands. to that extent, they are often thought of as the most advanced anti-air ships around right now with a frankly absurd capability to individually target, lock and shoot down 48 planes...in less than twenty seconds.
-This number, strangely enough, is precisely how many planes the Argentinian Air Force had at the time the first destroyer was launched. the newspapers were, of course, very fast to point this out.
+- Type 45 Daring Class Destroyer - The current pride of the Navy and rough equivalents of the US Arleigh Burke Class.
+Often known as the "Billion pound ships" (despite only the first costing that) they were designed due to the lessons learned in the Falkland Islands, to that extent, they are often thought of as the most advanced anti-air ships around right now with a frankly absurd capability to individually target, lock and shoot down 48 planes... in less than twenty seconds.
+This number, strangely enough, is precisely how many planes the Argentinian Air Force had at the time the first destroyer was launched.
+The newspapers were, of course, very fast to point this out and it is probably no coincidence that they were launched during a time period when the Argentines were making noises about the Falklands, making the deployment of the Dauntless to the Falklands seem like a very pointed 'fuck you' by Britain.

 - This ship also is one of the stealthiest vessels on the seas for its size.
 Despite being an 8000 ton destroyer, it has the radar signature of a small fishing boat.